Ethorbit/nzc-docker/README.md

 # nZombies Chronicles
 Docker infrastructure used by the nZombies Chronicles community.
+Runs a database, various web apps and a few game servers.
 Intended to run on a single host, but nothing's stopping you from using thirdparty tools to set it up on multiple hosts.

 ## Configuring
 Create a .env file at the root of the project and add the variables: